Dewynion/InstanTTS/README.md

 - *Skip* skips the current clip and goes straight to playing the next one.

 ### Settings
-The **Settings** tab currently only contains one thing in the main branch - the ability to set your *Output Device*.
+The **Settings** tab currently only contains one thing in the main branch - the ability to set your *Output Devices*.

 With the version available in the ```hotkeys``` branch, you may also configure custom hotkeys.
 1. Click the button next to `"New hotkey:"`.